 Never agree to any settlement with an insurance company before first consulting a highly experienced van accident attorney.

 It is always wise to have an attorney handle your claim from the very beginning, so the insurance company will know you mean business.
 However, we can often help even if you have already filed a claim, so do not wait to call our office today.

-At the office of Stewart J. Guss, Attorney at Law, our team of lawyers and legal professionals play hardball with insurance companies.
+At the office of Stewart J. Guss, Injury Accident Lawyers, our team of lawyers and legal professionals play hardball with insurance companies.
 We know their tactics and how to combat them to fight for the settlement offer you truly deserve.
-We are aggressive negotiators and are not afraid to file a lawsuit–if needed– in order to increase your settlement offer to what you rightfully deserve.
+We are aggressive negotiators and are not afraid to file a lawsuit-if needed- in order to increase your settlement offer to what you rightfully deserve.

 Contact a Skilled Van Accident Lawyer to Learn About Your Rights

 Van accidents can result in traumatizing, life-altering injuries.
 You have too much at stake to risk not hiring the right attorney to handle your case.
-To best protect your rights, call the law offices of Stewart J. Guss, Attorney at Law, or a free consultation.
+To best protect your rights, call the law offices of Stewart J. Guss, Injury Accident Lawyers, or a free consultation.

-The legal team of Stewart J. Guss, Attorney at Law, consists of nationally recognized van accident lawyers and legal professionals.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, consists of nationally recognized van accident lawyers and legal professionals.
 We have protected the rights of injured victims of van accidents for more than 20 years.

 See what past clients have to say: